Condé Nast: 2000–2009

 At the outset of the new millennium in January 2000, Condé Nast moved from 350 Madison Avenue to 4 Times Square.
-The move was viewed as a significant catalyst for the gentrification of Times Square.
+The move was viewed as a significant catalyst for the redevelopment of Times Square.
 In the same year, Condé Nast purchased Fairchild Publications (now known as Fairchild Fashion Media), home to W and WWD, from the Walt Disney Company.
 In 2001, Condé Nast bought Golf Digest and Golf World from The New York Times Company for US$435 million.
-On October 31, 2006, Condé Nast acquired the content aggregation site Reddit, later on spun off as a wholly owned subsidiary of Condé Nast in September 2011.
+On October 31, 2006, Condé Nast acquired the content aggregation site Reddit, later on spun off as a wholly owned subsidiary of Condé Nast's parent company in September 2011.
 The company folded the women's magazine Jane with its August issue in 2007, and later shut down its website.
 One of Condé Nast's oldest titles, the American edition of House and Garden, ceased publication after the December 2007 issue.
 Portfolio, Mademoiselle and Domino were folded as well.
 On May 20, 2008, the company announced its acquisition of a popular technology-oriented website, Ars Technica.

 On October 5, 2009, Condé Nast announced the closure of three of its publications: Cookie, Modern Bride, and Elegant Bride.
 Gourmet ceased monthly publication with its November 2009 issue; the Gourmet brand was later resurrected as "Gourmet Live", an iPad app that delivers new editorial content in the form of recipes, interviews, stories, and videos.
 In print, Gourmet continues in the form of special editions on newsstands and cookbooks.

-On February 18, 2009 Condé Nast announced the launch of Love magazine, a bi-annual British style magazine founded by fashion journalist Katie Grand.
+That same year, Condé Nast announced the launch of Love magazine, a bi-annual British style magazine founded by fashion journalist Katie Grand.
 In 2020, Grand announced her departure and was replaced by Whembley Sewell.